Supercheck LogoSupercheck

 "Domain already in use"The domain is configured on another status page — remove it there first

-404 on custom domainEnsure the configured custom domain is not STATUS_PAGE_DOMAIN (or one of its subdomains)
+404 on custom domainEnsure the status page is published, the domain is verified, and the configured custom domain is not STATUS_PAGE_DOMAIN (or one of its subdomains).
+Also verify the CNAME record points to the exact target shown in Settings.

 Redirect loops with CloudflareSet Cloudflare SSL/TLS mode to Full or Full (Strict)

-HTTPS not working (self-hosted)The default Docker Compose config handles this automatically via Let's Encrypt.
+HTTPS not working (self-hosted)The default Docker Compose config routes verified custom domains to the app, but you must terminate TLS for those hostnames separately.
 If behind Cloudflare, ensure SSL mode is Full or Full (Strict).
-If using custom certs, update the Traefik status-custom router TLS config.
+If using Traefik directly, provide matching certificates via dynamic TLS config or a wildcard/custom certificate.

 Test DNS Propagation: Use dnschecker.org to verify your CNAME record has propagated globally before clicking Verify DNS.